 3. Clean Up The Code

 Computers and humans read two completely different ways.
 Humans like spaces in between words, new paragraphs and easy to read letters.
 Computers on the other hand don’t need all the extra fluff.
 One way to speed up the load time of your website is to get rid excess code.
 Now this isn’t something that the average person can do.
 You will most likely need to get with your web developer for help or at least some training.

 Also, make sure your web developer is not including unnecessary code on the website to make something happen.
 Be sure you are not adding extra code on the site if / when you put pages up.

 An example of this would be, if there are certain characteristics you are repeatedly applying to text through the website.
 This is referred to as a style in the developer world.
 Get your web developer to create a custom style and put into the CSS.
 Next time, you want that style you can enter one line of code, instead of three or four and achieve the same result.

 4. Optimize Your Website for Mobile

 Hopefully by now you got the memo that your website MUST be optimized for mobile.
 The fact is that if your customers can not view your website quickly and easily from their smart devices they will not hang around.
-If you are not sure if your website is optimized for mobile, check out Local Site Submit’s mobile testing tool.
+If you are not sure if your website is optimized for mobile, check out Google’s mobile-friendly testing tool.

 You might have visual elements on your website that you want to keep for desktop website visitors because they provide a richer experience, but on mobile the experience is lost.
 Have these elements removed from the mobile version of your website.
 This will improve the experience for your mobile website visitors, and keep your desktop visitors happy and coming back for more.